Kansas CPA Exam & License Requirements

 What’s Next?

-Now that you have started the CPA exam application process, your next step is to find the right CPA review course that best fits your budget, learning style and schedule.
+Now that you have started the CPA exam application process, your next step is to find the right CPA review course that I have reviewed thoroughly that best fits your budget, learning style, and schedule.